 ED Staff Education

-Front-line staff and physicians alike must be trained to make the POS collection process EMTALA-compliant, patient friendly, efficient, and as accurate as possible.
+Front-line staff and physicians alike must be trained to make the POS collection process EMTALA-compliant, patient-friendly, efficient, and as accurate as possible.
 This requires that front-line and clinical staff are informed on clear collection policies to ensure that increased POS collections comply with all state and federal regulations such as EMTALA.

 Nothing in the EMTALA statute prohibits staff from discussing payment issues, it’s the timing of the discussion that is key.
 Though not technically prohibited, a safe bet is to avoid any discussion of payment until after the patients have been screened and stabilized.
 EMTALA requires that the hospital not delay providing a medical screening examination (MSE) or stabilization services to inquire about the individual payment method or insurance status.

 As long as your staff is not delaying screening and treatment, it is permissible to set patient expectations and educate them while they are waiting for care.
-However, the patient should never be given the perception that they may not receive care if they cannot pay, and actual collection of payment should not occur until after the patient’s MSE and stabilization.
+However, the patient should never be given the perception that they may not receive care if they cannot pay, and the actual collection of payment should not occur until after the patient’s MSE and stabilization.

 Generally, informing patients ahead of time that they will be receiving a bill not only increases their willingness to pay but can also lead to increased patient satisfaction.
 However, asking patients for money can be daunting, especially when they are not expecting to pay.
-Creating scripts and facilitating role playing scenarios can help combat this initial hesitation, providing your staff confidence in knowing how and when to ask.
+Creating scripts and facilitating role-playing scenarios can help combat this initial hesitation, providing your staff confidence in knowing how and when to ask.

 POS Technology Tools